Welcome to the Lake

 Maintaining the high water quality in Deer Lake is a top priority.
 The Association works closely with the Deer Lake Conservancy, Polk County and the Wisconsin DNR.
 The lake is consistently monitored to detect water run-off problems, undesirable aquatic weeds, or undesirable aquatic species such as zebra mussels, and appropriate action is taken.
 As a result, Deer Lake is recognized as one of the most desirable lakes in Wisconsin.

 This commitment to high water quality is a great benefit to property owners.
 The Association is proactive in meeting with local authorities to assure equitable taxation.
-The Association also works to have zoning regulations reasonable and fairly enforced.
+The Association also works to have zoning regulations reasonably and fairly enforced.
 In an effort to save thousands of beautiful trees the Association successfully completed the project of burying the utility lines that circle the lake.
-Currently the Association is involved in the rerouting of Highway 8 further away from the lake.
-This rerouting would reduce noise, minimize runoff and provide other environmental advantages, in addition to greatly improving safety.
+The Association and the Conservancy worked together in a successful opposition of a proposed cement plant that would have severely impacted the water quality of Deer Lake.
+While the DLIA focuses on maintaining pristine water quality in the lake, we also support all efforts of the Conservancy in protecting the watershed areas that feed Deer Lake.
+The pictures below are from our Annual Clean Up Deer Lake Day held every Spring.

 On a hot day, a swim in Deer Lake’s clean, spring fed water is hard to beat.
 Or maybe you’re in perpetual pursuit of the mighty muskie or want to spend quality time with children or grandchildren trying to catch the ever present bass or sunfish.
 Still others bring out their pontoon boats, sailboats, canoes, kayaks or one of a great variety of power boats.
 A walk along one of the well maintained nature trails is always an option, as is reclining in a comfortable chair at the end of your dock to read a good book.